-(6) As a result of the Reorganization Transactions, the limited liability company agreement of OneStream Software LLC will be amended and restated to, among other things, designate OneStream, Inc. as the sole managing member of OneStream Software LLC.
-As the sole managing member, OneStream, Inc. will exclusively operate and control the business and affairs of OneStream Software LLC.
-The LLC Units owned by the Continuing Members will be considered non-controlling interests in the consolidated financial statements of OneStream, Inc.
+(2) As the sole manager of OneStream Software LLC, OneStream, Inc. exclusively operates and controls the business and affairs of OneStream Software LLC.
+The LLC Units owned by the Continuing Members are considered non-controlling interests in the consolidated financial statements of OneStream, Inc.